May is Skin Cancer Awareness Month

 Why is Melanoma Monday important?

-Melanoma is the most serious type of skin cancer.
-In 2025, it's estimated that about 104,960 melanomas will be diagnosed and around 8,430 people will die of melanoma.3
+Melanoma Monday is important because melanoma is the most serious type of skin cancer.
+In 2026, the American Cancer Society estimates that about 234,680 new melanomas will be diagnosed and around 8,510 people will die of melanoma.3

 The AAD encourages everyone to begin a lifelong habit of checking their skin by performing skin self-exams.
 Here's why these exams are so important: